 Megan F | Edited by Johanna

-Like most telecoms firms Plusnet hikes its prices pretty much annually, but that doesn't mean you have to let it hit you where it hurts – in your wallet.
+Plusnet recently announced it's hiking prices in June, but that doesn't mean you have to let it hit you where it hurts – in your wallet.
 If you're an existing customer you can use your negotiation skills to bag yourself a better deal.

 Use the tips in this guide to up your chances of success when haggling with the BT-owned telecoms firm.